Travel Tips for Visiting the Gulf Coast in Fall

 2. Enjoy Perfect Weather

 Fall weather on the Gulf Coast can change from day to night, so dress accordingly.
 Expect to take your morning coffee while wrapped up in a cozy sweater, only to shed layers for a warm afternoon on the beach.
 Low humidity keeps hair frizz at bay, and the obscene temperatures of summer are long gone.
 In short, it is the perfect time of year for an extended stay in the South.
+Take advantage of clear fall days by heading to Destin for beautiful beaches, the harbor, and exciting shopping and dining,

 Image by Ed Hart via Flickr